Miles Yu

 Miles Maochun Yu (余茂春 (Yú Màochūn), born 1962) is an American historian and strategist who served as the principal China policy and planning adviser to former United States Secretary of State Mike Pompeo.

-Yu is a professor of military history and modern China at the United States Naval Academy in Annapolis, Maryland.
-He is also a senior fellow at the Hudson Institute, where he directs the China Center, director of the Project 2049 Institute, and the Robert Alexander Mercer Visiting Fellow at the Hoover Institution.
+Yu is a professor of military history and modern China at the United States Naval Academy in Annapolis, Maryland, and an Adjunct Professor at the Daniel K. Inouye Asia-Pacific Center for Security Studies in Honolulu, Hawaii.
+He is also a senior fellow at the Hudson Institute, where he directs the China Center, a senior fellow at the Institute for Indo-Pacific Security (IIPS), and a Visiting Fellow at the Hoover Institution.